rattrap/minimal-arch-linux/README.md

   - slurp and grim for screenshots
   - Hibernate (power key) + suspend (lid close)
   - Automatic login (with systemd)
-- zsh:
-  - powerlevel10k theme
-  - oh-my-zsh
-- neovim
-- GTK theme and icons: Custom Arc - Ayu Mirage + Papirus icons
-- Other applications: firefox, keepassxc, git, openssh, vim, thunar (with USB automonting), Node.js LTS, tumbler, evince, thunderbird, upower, htop, VS code oss, nnn and a few others
+- Other applications: firefox, keepassxc, git, openssh, vim, thunar (with USB automonting), Node.js LTS, tumbler, evince, thunderbird, upower, htop, VS code oss, nnn, neovim and a few others

-## Quick start / Brief install guide

-_See 'Detailed installation guide' below for the expanded version_

-- Increase cowspace partition so that git can be downloaded without before chroot: `mount -o remount,size=2G /run/archiso/cowspace`
-- Install git: `pacman -Sy git`
-- Clone repository: `git clone https://github.com/exah-io/minimal-arch-linux.git`
-- Run install script: `bash minimal-arch-linux/1_arch_install.sh`

-## Detailed installation guide
+## Installation guide

 1. Download and boot into the latest [Arch Linux iso](https://www.archlinux.org/download/)
 2. Connect to the internet.
 If using wifi, you can use `wifi-menu` to connect to a network